-How Diatomaceous Earth Kills Ticks
+How Diatomaceous Earth Kills Ticks and Fleas

 Diatomaceous earth is effective as a pesticide because it’s so absorbent.
 Arachnids like ticks, as well as insects, depend on tiny pores in their shells to breathe.
 These pores need to be moist to function, so bugs’ exoskeletons have a thin, oily coating.

 Diatomaceous earth is fine enough to stick all over bugs like powdered sugar on a donut.
 This dries them out, causing their pores to shrink and ultimately suffocating them.

 There’s a common misconception that it works by cutting insects.
 This is only true when it’s used on snails, slugs, and mollusks.
 Their skin is delicate enough for diatomaceous earth to cut it.
 Ticks’ exoskeletons are far too tough for this.
 Diatomaceous earth is also effective against spiders, bed bugs, and ants.
 To learn more about other uses for this powder in your home, check out this article.

 Diatomaceous earth is safer than chemical pesticides.
 It is 100% natural and has no chemical effects on the body.
 You can even eat it – provided it’s been sterilized.

 Note: The only real danger posed by DE to humans and pets is that the tiny particles can enter the respiratory tract.